groovygecko-dev/groovygecko-interview-task-ffmpeg/README.md

 To install PHP dependencies using composer, you need to have `docker-compose up -d` running.

-`composer` is run inside the PHP docker container. `composer install` and can be run with `docker-compose exec phpfpm composer install`.
+`composer` is executed inside the PHP docker container, so `composer` functions should be prefixed with `docker-compose exec phpfpm`.

+`composer install` and can be executed with `docker-compose exec phpfpm composer install`.

+`composer require` and be executed with `docker-compose exec phpfpm composer require`